 United Technologies in Focus

-United Technologies (UTX) is headquartered in Farmington, and is in the Conglomerates sector.
-The stock has seen a price change of 15.04% since the start of the year.
-The maker of elevators, jet engines and other products is currently shelling out a dividend of $0.74 per share, with a dividend yield of 2.4%.
-This compares to the Diversified Operations industry's yield of 1.48% and the S&P 500's yield of 1.97%.
+Headquartered in Farmington, United Technologies (UTX) is a Conglomerates stock that has seen a price change of 28.66% so far this year.
+Currently paying a dividend of $0.74 per share, the company has a dividend yield of 2.15%.
+In comparison, the Diversified Operations industry's yield is 1.26%, while the S&P 500's yield is 1.88%.

-Looking at dividend growth, the company's current annualized dividend of $2.94 is up 3.7% from last year.
-Over the last 5 years, United Technologies has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.34%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $2.94 is up 3.7% from last year.
+In the past five-year period, United Technologies has increased its dividend 4 times on a year-over-year basis for an average annual increase of 4.37%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
 United Technologies's current payout ratio is 39%, meaning it paid out 39% of its trailing 12-month EPS as dividend.

-UTX is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $7.89 per share, with earnings expected to increase 3.68% from the year ago period.
+Earnings growth looks solid for UTX for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $7.92 per share, with earnings expected to increase 4.07% from the year ago period.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that UTX is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, UTX is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).